What I tell Others About What I Do for a Living

 I start with the product part.
 A product, in the software world, is usually an app or a website people use to get something done, like book a trip, pay a bill, message a friend, or do their job.
 I usually pick a popular service that everyone knows about.

-I tell people I help teams figure out how software should behave, what people need, where they get stuck, what order things should happen in, and what the screens should communicate so the whole thing feels clear instead of confusing.
+I tell people I help teams figure out how software should behave, what people need, what order things should happen in, and what the screens should communicate so the whole thing feels straightforward.
 If they want a single phrase, I say something like “I design how digital products work and feel, not just how they look.”
 I most definitely emphasize that last part.

 That's still a mouthful so I like using the “building a house” analogy.
-I compare it to architecture.
-You're not only picking paint colors; you're deciding where the doors go so people don't get lost.
-To drive the point across with the analogy, there's also a lot that goes into deciding about these doors.
+You're not only picking paint colors; you're deciding where the doors go to facilitate how people move in and out.
+To drive the point across with the analogy, there's also a lot that goes into thinking about these doors.
 What doorknobs are the most accessible to certain folks?
 What style door makes sense?
-How many doors?
 If I want to be extra colorful, I'll liken design to creating a blueprint of the entire house, so that engineers and other folks know exactly how to build it and with what materials.
-It's all about creating something with intention to help others get something done, usually in the most cost-effective way.
+It's all about creating with intention to help others get something done, usually in the most cost-effective way.

 What the job actually looks like week to week

 I also care about the craft like typography, spacing, motion, and the tiny things that really elevate a product or service.
-The part of my work where I create beautiful interfaces is only a tiny sliver of what I actually do, because the part that's hardest to see from the outside is judgment—all the meetings and decision-making about what not to build, what to simplify, and what can be negotiated.
+The part of my work where I create beautiful interfaces is only a tiny sliver of what I actually do, because the part that's hardest to see from the outside is judgement—all the meetings and decision-making about what not to build, what to simplify, and what can be a compromise.

 My path here

-Along the way, I learned that Design isn't a checklist nor is it linear.
+Along my journey, I learned that Design isn't a checklist nor is it linear.
 It's a way of making decisions—often messy, often negotiated—with other people who might care about different risks but share the same goals.
-The longer I've done this, the more I respect that social layer.
+The longer I've done this, the more I respect that social aspect.
 The pixels are just the visible part of my job, but the behind the scenes alignment of people is the hardest to show.

 When I keep it simple